quality-antech/Gamdom/README.md

 * Run command `npm run play:ui:debug` to open the UI mode

 ## More scripts can be found under the package.json file

+To access the test report after running the tests, please run the command `npx playwright show-report`